Crawley: United Kingdom government

-Crawley Borough is coterminous with the parliamentary constituency of Crawley.
-Henry Smith won the seat at the 2010 general election and was re-elected at the 2015, 2017 and 2019 general elections.
-Laura Moffatt, a member of the Labour Party, was the MP for Crawley from 1997 to 2010; she was the Parliamentary Private Secretary to the Secretary of State for Health, Alan Johnson.
+Crawley has had its own MP since 1983, and the parliamentary constituency of Crawley shares the same boundaries as the borough.
+Peter Lamb of the Labour Party won the seat at the 2024 general election, replacing Conservative Henry Smith who was MP from 2010 to 2024.
+Previously, Laura Moffatt, a member of the Labour Party, had been the MP for Crawley from 1997 to 2010; she was the Parliamentary private secretary to the Secretary of State for Health, Alan Johnson.
 In the 2005 general election, the winning margin was the slimmest of any UK constituency: Moffatt won by just 37 votes.
+Crawley was previously in the constituencies of Horsham and Crawley (1974–1983) and before that Horsham (to 1918, 1945–1974) and Horsham and Worthing (1918–1945).

-Brook House and Tinsley House Immigration Removal Centres, operated by UK Visas and Immigration, are within the grounds of Gatwick Airport in Crawley.
+Two immigration detention centres–Brook House and Tinsley House–are situated within the grounds of Gatwick Airport in Crawley.

-Data from the Home Office's national identity database at Doncaster, South Yorkshire, was backed up to servers in Crawley for disaster recovery and business continuity purposes.
-The Identity Documents Bill 2010, proposed in May 2010 and passed in September 2010, authorised the destruction of all data stored for the identity card scheme brought about by the Identity Cards Act 2006.

 Geography

-At 51°6′33″N 0°11′14″W (51.1092, −0.1872), Crawley is in the northeastern corner of West Sussex in South East England, 28 mi south of London and 18 mi north of Brighton and Hove.
-It is surrounded by towns including Horley, Redhill, Reigate, Oxted, Dorking, Horsham, Haywards Heath, Burgess Hill and East Grinstead.
+At 51°6′33″N 0°11′14″W (51.1092, −0.1872), Crawley is in the north-east of West Sussex in South East England, 28 mi south of London and 18 mi north of Brighton and Hove.
 The borough of Crawley is bordered by the districts of Mid Sussex and Horsham in West Sussex as well as the districts of Mole Valley and Tandridge and the borough of Reigate and Banstead in Surrey.
+Nearby towns include Horsham, Haywards Heath, Burgess Hill and East Grinstead as well as the Surrey towns of Horley, Redhill, Reigate, Oxted and Dorking.